Writing Tests and Examples

 VPLanet includes “unit tests” to maintain code results as the project grows.
 These tests are short versions of the examples that run in a few seconds, which is sufficient time to ensure that integration is accurate.
 Unit tests are also used to track the amount of the code that is executed over the sum of all tests, further enabling confidence in the code’s accuracy.

 Test scripts live in the tests/ directory and are executed automatically on every pull request with GitHub Actions.
 To perform the tests, we use pytest, which will find all Python files with the word test somewhere in their name (side note: if it’s not meant to be a test, don’t put test in the file name!).
+Under the tests directory are subdirectories whose names consists of VPLanet modules, e.g. BINARY and AtmescEqtideStellar.
+These subdirectories contain the tests available for the module combinations of the subdirectory name.

 The VPLanet team has made it easy to add or revise tests.
 Inside the tests/ directory is a file called maketest.py, which will generate a unit test from a set of valid infiles.
 So a typical procedure to create a new test is to: